Super is an asset, so it's worth thinking about what happens to it if you should pass away.

 What do you do now?

 If you'd like some more information, the 'What is a binding nomination?
-What is a non-binding nomination?' subheading above to read more about the types of beneficiaries you can nominate for your scheme.
+What is a non-binding nomination?' section above to read more about the types of beneficiaries you can nominate for your scheme.

 Alternatively, you can contact us or book a virtual appointment with one of our Member Education Consultants to discuss your options.
 If you'd like some advice applicable to your personal situation, we can arrange a meeting for you with a Financial Adviser*.
 Don't forget to consult your legal representative too.